 On the other hand, these people often lacked imagination and they did not manage to ignore the modest plastic work of the mop-up kit car.
 The only venture capital providers to bite were Compass Technology Partners and SD Ventures.
 And not even the ones were really enthusiastic.

 The main partner at Compass had earned a lot of money with NuvoMedia and felt obliged to Eberhard and Tarpenning.
-"He said, 'It's stupid, but I invested in every automobile start-up of the past 40 years, so why not <,' says Eberhard.
-Still, however, Tesla needed a lead investor to raise the bulk of the 7 millions of dollars to build a so-called mule.
-This prototype should be the first milestone and the Company serve as a physically presentable argument for the next round of financing.
+“He said: 'It's stupid, but I've invested in every automotive start-up for the past 40 years, so why not,'” reports Eberhard.
+But Tesla still needed a lead investor who was supposed to raise the majority of the $ 7 million with which a so-called mule was to be built.
+This prototype should be the first milestone and that Company serve as a physically presentable argument for the next round of financing.

 From the outset, Eberhard and Tarpenning, as the lead investor, had had Musk in the back.
 A few years earlier, the two had heard a speech at a Mars Society conference in Stanford where he talked about his vision of sending mice into space.

-This gave them the impression that he was thinking differently than others and maybe open to the idea of an electric car.
-The idea of trying to win Musk as an investor for Tesla Motors became more concrete when Tom Gage of AC Propulsion telephoned Eberhard and told him that Musk is looking for financing options in the area of electric cars.
-One Friday, Eberhard and Wright flew to Los Angeles to meet Musk.
+This gave them the impression that he was thinking differently than others and might be open to the idea of an electric car.
+The idea of trying to win Musk as an investor for Tesla Motors became more concrete when Tom Gage of AC Propulsion called Eberhard and told him that Musk was looking for funding opportunities in the electric car market.
+On a Friday, Eberhard and Wright flew to Los Angeles to meet Musk.